 Sankranti Festival Celebrations in City

 So how kites came into existence when mythology story about Makar sankranti is so different and how TODAY people celebrates this festival of kites in sky ?.
-Within India their are som hundreds of castes and communities and sub-communities having different stories for every festival.
-Same way Sankrant festival is related to Kites in the way said by someone is different copared to what other might say.
+Within India their are some hundreds of castes and communities and subcommunities having different stories for every festival.
+Same way Sankranti festival is related to Kites in the way said by someone is different compared to what other might say.
 Lets here one of the reasons how Kites are related to Sankranti festival and how is it celebrated in Mumbai city.

 In simple terms, if you have heard about Navratri festival, Similarly another their is ‘Vasant Navratri’ which is a special festive period in hindu’s which starts in January every year.
 Goddess Saraswati the goddess of Money is worshiped and with relation to SUN, people offers rituals in the form of multiple color flowers and since its the SUN in the sky, People mind invented Flying Kites of different colors, size and shapes for fun and as a form of Offering to SUN.
 So in short the colorful offering are in the form of those kites and for our modern world its ‘Kites Festival’.